TheMisinformationGame/MisinformationGame/docs/articles/sheets/index.md

     </a>
 </div>

-In this roller-coaster ride of an article, brace yourself for a hard-hitting trifecta of misinformation, an audacious quest of students engineering a research tool, and the unlikely hero of the tale – good ol' Google Sheets.
+In this roller-coaster ride of an article, brace yourself for a trifecta of misinformation, a quest to engineer a research tool, and the unlikely hero of the tale – good ol' Google Sheets.

 If you've surfed the internet, chances are that you have swallowed a dose of misinformation